-This Valuing Nature Keynote Lecture will be given by Professor Paula Harrison, from the Centre for Ecology & Hydrology (CEH).
-This 45 minute lecture will be followed by a panel discussion chaired by Dr Rob Fish with Professor Michael Winter and Professor Rosie Hails.
+This Valuing Nature Keynote Lecture was given by Professor Paula Harrison, from the Centre for Ecology & Hydrology (CEH).
+This 45 minute lecture was followed by a panel discussion chaired by Dr Rob Fish with Professor Michael Winter and Professor Rosie Hails.

 Lecture Title: Understanding linkages between biodiversity and ecosystem services for exploring the impacts of environmental change